edhenry/edhenry.github.io/_posts/2016-12-21-Hashing-in-Python.md

 Each entry in this hash table, is currently set to a value of `None`.

 A hash function is used when mapping values into the slots available within a Hash table.
-The hash function typically takes, as input, an item from a collection, and will return an integer in the range of slot names, between $0$ and $m-1$.
+The hash function typically takes, as input, an item from a collection, and will return an integer in the range of slot names, between $$0$$ and $$m-1$$.
 There are many different hash functions, but the first we can discuss is the "remainder method" hash function.

 #### Remainder Hash Function

-The remainder hash function takes an item from a collection, divides it by the table size, returning the remainder of it's hash value $h(item) = item \% \text{table_size}$.
+The remainder hash function takes an item from a collection, divides it by the table size, returning the remainder of it's hash value $$h(item) = item \% \text{table_size}$$.
 Typically modulo arithmetic is present in some form for all hash functions, as the result must be in the range of the total number of slots within the table.

-Assuming we have a set of integer items $\{25,54,34,67,75,21,77,31\}$, we can use our hash function to find slots for our values, accordingly.
+Assuming we have a set of integer items $$\{25,54,34,67,75,21,77,31\}$$, we can use our hash function to find slots for our values, accordingly.

 ```python